-Ever wonder what all those labels on fruit mean?
-Besides making it easy for the cashiers to ring you up, they do serve a more specific purpose.
+Have you ever wondered what all those different numbered labels on fruit really mean?
+Besides making it easy for the cashiers to ring you up, they do serve a more specific purpose?

-Coding is applied to not only fruits, but vegetables, herbs, nuts.
-But only fruits get an actual label and that label will tell you how the fruit was grown.
-The labels are divided into 3 distinct categories: conventional, genetically modified and organic.
+Coding is applied to not only fruits, but vegetables, herbs, AND nuts.
+But only fruits get an actual label and that label tells the consumer HOW the fruit was grown.

 A 5 digit code (starting with the number 8) – means your fruit has been genetically modified.
 It has been grown with pesticides already built in and has been modified.

-A 5 digit code (starting with the number 9) – means your fruit is certified organic and most likely not made from Frankenstein (or in his lab)
+A 5 digit code (starting with the number 9) – means your fruit is certified organic.

 Buy your fruit locally if at all possible at your local farmers markets.
 If it is during off season, organic would be my next best choice.
 Remember, in order to be certified USDA Organic the farmer has to jump through hoops and go through years of testing the soil BEFORE he can grow anything on his land.